rupumped/rupumped.github.io/README.md

 ## Accessible
 I used the [Firefox Accessibility Inspector](https://firefox-source-docs.mozilla.org/devtools-user/accessibility_inspector/index.html) to ensure that each page of my personal website is accessible and easily parsable by screen readers.
 All images have `alt` attributes, all links are descriptive and/or have ARIA labels, dark mode can be set through the browser, and every page adheres to the [WCAG](https://www.w3.org/WAI/standards-guidelines/wcag/) international standard.

+## Open Source
+The website is licensed using the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/), so you can share and adapt my work freely.